Niyar111/Adherix-Backend/README.md

-#  Adherix: AI-Powered Medication Adherence Ecosystem
+#  Adherix: Medication Adherence Ecosystem

 **Adherix** is a high-performance, real-time backend infrastructure designed to solve the global challenge of medication non-compliance.
 Unlike simple reminder apps, Adherix treats adherence as a backend-enforced safety problem, utilizing automated monitoring and real-time guardian escalation.